 On May 23, 2011, Mayor Michael Nutter signed an executive order that made recreation centers in Philadelphia 100% smoke-free.
 Smoking is not allowed anywhere on recreation center property – indoors or outdoors, including playgrounds, ball fields, courts, parking lots, lawns, and pool areas.

 Frequently Asked Questions

-What are the benefits of smoke-free recreation centers to children?
+What are the benefits of smoke-free parks and recreation centers to children?

 Reducing children’s exposure to adults who smoke.

 - Tens of thousands of children use Philadelphia’s parks and recreation centers every year.
-Children are more likely to smoke if they see others smoking, particularly adults.
-This policy will reduce children’s exposure to the powerful effects of watching adults smoke and it will reinforce anti-smoking norms in our community.
+Children are more likely to smoke if they see others smoking, especially adults.
+These policies will reduce children’s exposure to the powerful effects of watching adults smoke and it will reinforce anti-smoking norms in our community.

 Protecting children and adults from exposure to secondhand smoke.

 - According to the US Surgeon General, there is no safe level of exposure to secondhand smoke.

 - When individuals inhale cigarette smoke, either directly or secondhand, they are inhaling more than 7,000 chemicals: hundreds of these are hazardous and at least 69 are known to cause cancer

 - Outdoor secondhand smoke is often an irritant to non-smokers and can be both an acute and chronic health hazard to some individuals.

 How do smoke-free parks and recreation centers help the environment?

 Providing a cleaner environment by reducing littered cigarette butts.

 - Cigarette butts are the most littered item in the world.
 The policies will reduce litter, ease sanitation demands and lower the risk of fire.